Kellogg Testing New Cereal Boxes Amid High Hopes

-The test with the new boxes -- which offer the same amount of product with less packaging -- is designed to produce valuable insights to help the Battle Creek, Mich.-based company potentially launch a full-scale U.S. rollout of the optimized box configuration, which enables Kellogg to reduce the package size without decreasing the amount of food.
+The tests with the new boxes -- which offer the same amount of product with less packaging -- are designed to produce valuable insights to help the Battle Creek, Mich.-based company potentially launch a full-scale U.S. rollout of the optimized box configuration, which enables Kellogg to reduce the package size without decreasing the amount of food.

-The test will occur over a six-month period with participating Wal-Marts and Krogers in the Motor City, metrics for evaluating the success of which will include consumer acceptance, retailer feedback and expected internal efficiencies, noted Miller.
+The test will occur over a six-month period with participating retailers in Detroit, metrics for evaluating the success of which will include consumer acceptance, retailer feedback and expected internal efficiencies, explained Miller.

 The new packaging is designed to better meet consumer desire for more pantry space.
 In addition to helping shoppers save space at home, the new boxes being tested could also aid retailers in providing more varieties of products for consumers.